Skip to main content

 Red dots in the top representations of protein show carbonylation.
 Variants of the same protein (proteoforms) that have more intrinsically disordered regions (m1) are more susceptible to carbonylation compared to more ordered variants (m3).
 Cancer starts to increase around 40 years of age, and the levels of carbonylation correlate with increased cancer rates and may, in part, cause it.

-Lou Gehrigs Disease (Amyotrophic Lateral Sclerosis) is a disease of progressive motor neuron degeneration, which affects 1/100,000 people and is 10-15% familial.
-Of the familial cases, about 25% have a mutation in superoxide dismutase I, a copper-zinc enzyme.
+Lou Gehrig's Disease (Amyotrophic Lateral Sclerosis) is a disease of progressive motor neuron degeneration, which affects 1/100,000 people and is 10-15% familial.
+Among familial cases, about 25% harbor a mutation in superoxide dismutase 1, a copper-zinc enzyme.
 About 2-3% of ALS patients carry 1 of 60 dominant mutations in this enzyme.
-Mutations often decrease the stability of the protein, which decreases Zn2+ affinity 5-50 fold.
+Mutations often decrease protein stability, reducing Zn2+ affinity by 5-50 fold.
 The A4V mutation (valine at amino acid 4 substituted for Ala) has the weakest Zn affinity and causes rapid disease progression.
 Without Zn2+, the apoprotein somehow seems to induce cell death in neurons.
 This superoxide dismutase also expresses a second activity.
-It also acts as a peroxidase, which takes ROH + H2O2 to form an RHO (an aldehyde) plus water.
-In some cases, the enzyme retains normal activity against superoxide but altered peroxidase activity.
+It also acts as a peroxidase, catalyzing the reaction of ROH + H2O2 to form an RHO (an aldehyde) and water.
+In some cases, the enzyme retains normal superoxide activity but altered peroxidase activity.

-The mutants, especially the A53T one, show significantly high extents of oxidative damage.
-This particular mutation is associated with the early onset (around 30) of Parkinson's Disease.
+The mutants, especially the A53T one, show significantly greater extents of oxidative damage.
+This particular mutation is associated with early-onset Parkinson's Disease (around 30).

 ROS and Protein Folding

-As discussed earlier, the cytoplasm has sufficient concentrations of "β-mercaptoethanol"-like molecules (used to reduce disulfide bonds in proteins in vitro) such as glutathione (γ-Glu-Cys-Gly) and reduced thioredoxin (with an active site Cys) to prevent disulfide bond formation in cytoplasmic proteins.
+As discussed earlier, the cytoplasm has sufficient concentrations of "β-mercaptoethanol"-like molecules (used to reduce disulfide bonds in proteins in vitro), such as glutathione (γ-Glu-Cys-Gly) and reduced thioredoxin (with an active site Cys), to prevent disulfide bond formation in cytoplasmic proteins.
 Disulfide bonds in proteins are typically found in extracellular proteins, which keep multisubunit proteins together as they become diluted in the extracellular milieu.
 These proteins destined for secretion are cotranslationally inserted into the endoplasmic reticulum (see below), which presents an oxidizing environment to the folding protein and where sugars are covalently attached to the folding protein and disulfide bonds are formed (see Chapter 3D: Glycoproteins - Biosynthesis and Function).
-Protein enzymes involved in disulfide bond formation contain free Cys, forming mixed disulfides with their target substrate proteins.
+Protein enzymes involved in disulfide bond formation contain free Cys residues, which form mixed disulfides with their target substrate proteins.
 The enzymes (thiol-disulfide oxidoreductases, protein disulfide isomerases) have a Cys-XY-Cys motif and can promote disulfide bond formation or their reduction to free sulfhydryls.
-They are especially redox-sensitive since their Cys side chains must cycle between and free disulfide forms.
+They are especially redox-sensitive since their Cys side chains must cycle between free and disulfide forms.

 Oxidative Modification of Lipids: